B

 Bald eagles have developed many adaptations that help them hunt fish and waterfowl.
 Their feet each have four powerful toes with sharp talons and tiny projections called spicules that help them grasp their prey.
 They have serrations on the roof of their mouths to help hold slippery fish, and the black pigment in their wing feathers has evolved to provide strength to feathers when diving into the water.
 These majestic birds are made for hunting fish.

-Bald eagles are extremely strong fliers that seem to glide effortlessly above the ground on thermal currents and strong updrafts for miles in all directions.
+Bald eagles are strong fliers that seem to glide effortlessly above the ground on thermal currents and strong updrafts for miles in all directions.
 While they mostly hunt and sleep alone in the non-breeding season, bald eagles do form strong pair bonds with each other to raise a new brood every year; they communicate through a series of high-pitched chirps, whistles, and chattering sounds.
 When nesting sites are particularly scarce, bald eagles may start dangerous or deadly fights with each other to challenge the territory.

 Nests